peachpiecompiler/peachpie-docs/docs/api/ref/context.md

 - **Implicitly by the framework:** The appropriate context is created for a web application during its request handling routine.
 Its instance is then passed to PHP routines and to handlers during the request life cycle implicitly.

 - **Explicitly by instantiating it:** It is possible to create an instance of a default context and use it in order to drive a custom PHP application's state.

-A new instance of the default context can be created by the static method below <br/> `#!c# Context.CreateEmpty()` <br/> It is important to set newly created context's `WorkingDirectory` and `RootPath` properties.
+  - `#!c# Context.CreateEmpty()` creates a new CLI context, without an output stream being specified.
+It is important to set newly created context's `Context.WorkingDirectory` and `Context.RootPath` properties.

+  - `#!c# Context.CreateConsole(main)` create a new CLI content with the output redirected to the applications console and `$_SERVER` variables to be initialized according to `main` argument.

+  - `#!c# HttpContextExtension.GetOrCreateContext(HttpContext)` creates a web context from the given `Microsoft.AspNetCore.Http.HttpContext` instance.

 ## Methods